On Blog-Searching "Baha'i": From the Absurd to the Disturbingly Real

 Prospecting for references to "Baha'i" on the web can take us from the absurd to the disturbing in a heart beat.
 Here is an example from the absurd category, a posting from The Impromptunist, which defines itself as: a blog for dilettantes, the professional amateurs.
 It's a very haphazard accumulation of whims, diversions, irrational and erratic assocations, coin pocket-sized descriptions, incomplete thoughts, lost objects, forgotten interests, and other observations, fragmentary and unsound, that have neither a root in reality nor any practical applications, at least anywhere that I've been able to find.

-John Calvin's death on May 27, I offer the following personal information, most likely a made-up memory, leftover from an obsolete résumé: I was brought up, or rather brought sideways, by staunch Presbyterians who took the death of John Calvin - in 1564 - personally.
+To commemorate forgetting to celebrate the anniversary of John Calvin's death on May 27, I offer the following personal information, most likely a made-up memory, leftover from an obsolete résumé: I was brought up, or rather brought sideways, by staunch Presbyterians who took the death of John Calvin - in 1564 - personally.
 My grandfather, until the day he died, looked around, peering vindictively over the top of his Wall Street Journal, for someone to blame.
 The Vatican, after passing me over, filled the library position with the youngest nephew of a placid Albanian Baha'i.

 D. Varè, "References," The Impromptunist